Zheng Siwei: 2023

 Zheng and Huang competed as top seeds and three-time defending champions in the Malaysia Open at the start of the year.
 They defended their title without dropping a set throughout the tournament.
 However, a week later they lost in the semi-finals in the India Open to Yuta Watanabe and Arisa Higashino.
-In March, the pair of Zheng and Huang participated in the All England Open and were crowned champions for the second time in their career as a pair by beating the Korean pair Seo Seung-jae and Chae Yoo-jung.
+In March, the pair of Zheng and Huang participated in the All England Open and were crowned champions for the second time in their career as a pair by beating Seo Seung-jae and Chae Yoo-jung.
 At the end of April, Zheng and Huang participated in the Asian Championships as defending champions, and finished with a silver medal after losing to their younger compatriots Jiang Zhenbang and Wei Yaxin.
 In May, the pair then helped the Chinese team to lift the Sudirman Cup trophy by winning all 4 matches they played.
-In June, after losing to Kim Won-ho and Jeong Na-eun in the quarterfinals in Singapore, The pair won their third Super 1000 title of the season in the Indonesia Open, defeating Watanabe and Higashino in straight games in the final.
+In June, after losing to Kim Won-ho and Jeong Na-eun in the quarter-finals of the Singapore, The pair won their third Super 1000 title of the season in the Indonesia Open, defeating Watanabe and Higashino in straight games in the final.

 In August, Zheng and Huang entered the World Championships as the top seeds and defending champions.
 Zheng reached his fifth final without dropping a single game, but the duo lost to Seo Seung-jae and Chae Yoo-jung, a pair they never lost to in 9 meetings, in three close games.
-In October, Zheng and Huang, who were 2018 champions, successfully defended their title they won 5 years ago at the 2022 Asian Games, avenging their defeat to Seo and Chae in the semi-finals and defeating Watanabe and Higashino in the final in straight games.
+In October, Zheng and Huang, who were 2018 Asian Games champions, successfully defended their title they won 5 years ago at the 2022 Asian Games, avenging their defeat to Seo and Chae in the semi-finals and defeating Watanabe and Higashino in the final in straight games.
+In October, he reached the final of the Denmark Open, finishing as the runner-up after a hard-fought match against compatriots Feng Yanzhe and Huang Dongping, followed by a quarter-final appearance at the French Open.
+His form surged in November as he secured back-to-back titles, first capturing the Kumamoto Japan Masters and then dominating the China Masters in Shenzhen.
 In December, Zheng achieved the honour of being the first shuttler ever to secure five mixed doubles titles at the World Tour Finals when he with his partner Huang Yaqiong defeated Feng Yanzhe and Huang Dongping.
 In the semi-finals, it was a masterclass display as they steamrolled reigning world champions Seo and Chae.